bytefish/bytefish.de/blog/spring_boot_multitenancy_webflux.md

 Let's start by adding the required dependencies for the project!

 We'll need ``spring-boot-starter-webflux`` to provide the WebFlux framework.

 Providing non-blocking services requires us to go all-in on reactive and try not to block in the application.
-That's why we need to add ``r2dbc-postgresql`` as the Postgres R2DBC implementation to provide reactive programming with PostgreSQL.
-I am lazy and want to have Spring Boot implementing the CRUD repositories and everything for me, so we also take a dependency on ``spring-boot-starter-data-r2dbc``.
+That's why we also need to add ``r2dbc-postgresql`` as the Postgres R2DBC implementation to provide reactive programming with PostgreSQL.

+And last but not least, yes I am lazy.
+I want Spring Boot to implement the CRUD repositories and everything else for me, so we also take a dependency on ``spring-boot-starter-data-r2dbc`` for providing all R2DBC goodies.

+So the following dependencies have been set in the projects Maven POM:

 ```java
 <dependencies>